 (1) The Commission in Court Session must not authorise the registration of an organisation under a name identical with that by which any other organisation has been registered or which by reason of its resemblance to the name of another organisation or body or for any other reason is, in the opinion of the Commission in Court Session, likely to deceive or mislead any person.

-(2) The registered name shall clearly indicate whether the organisation is an organisation of employers or an organisation of employees.
+(2) The registered name must clearly indicate whether the organisation is an organisation of employers or an organisation of employees.

-(3) This section does not prevent the Commission in Court Session from authorising an organisation to which a certificate has been issued under section 71 to change its name so as to correspond with the name of its counterpart Federal body under that section.
+(3) This section does not prevent the Commission in Court Session from authorising an organisation to which a certificate has been issued under section 71 to change its name so as to correspond with the name of its counterpart federal body.

 [Section 59 amended: No. 94 of 1984 s.
 66; No. 39 of 2018 s.
-34.]
+34; No. 30 of 2021 s.
+35 and 76(2).]

 60. Organisation becomes incorporated on registration

-(1) An organisation shall, upon and during registration, become and be, for the purposes of this Act, a body corporate by the registered name, having perpetual succession and a common seal, but, subject to this Act, an organisation may at any time, with the consent of the Commission in Court Session, change its name.
+(1) An organisation is, upon and during registration, for the purposes of this Act, a body corporate by the registered name, having perpetual succession and a common seal, but, subject to this Act, an organisation may at any time, with the consent of the Commission in Court Session, change its name.

 (2) An organisation may sue and be sued and may purchase, take on lease, hold, sell, lease, mortgage, exchange, and otherwise own, possess, and deal with any real or personal property.